 Official Website: https://www.activestate.com/products/komodo-ide/

-Komodo IDE is mainly used for dynamic programming languages including Golang, Perl, PHP, Python, JavaScript, Ruby and many more with the support of Windows, Mac and Linux Operating Systems.
-It has many powerful features including syntax highlighting, autocomplete, code refactoring, debugging and unit testing with a lot of add-ons for extending the features.
-It can be used as a JavaScript IDE to perform web development tasks using HTML, CSS and other dynamic languages.
+Komodo IDE is mainly used for dynamic programming languages including Golang, Perl, PHP, Python, JavaScript, Ruby, and many more with the support of Windows, Mac, and Linux Operating Systems.
+It has many powerful features including syntax highlighting, autocomplete, code refactoring, debugging, and unit testing with a lot of add-ons for extending the features.
+It can be used as a JavaScript IDE to perform web development tasks using HTML, CSS, and other dynamic languages.

 Komodo IDE is free for community and non-profit projects but you have to pay as low as $7 per month for each team member.
 You can also install a free trial version for 21 days to understand the functionality and features.
-It is best suitable as a JavaScript IDE and also facilitates multilingual work environment.
+It is best suitable as a JavaScript IDE and also facilitates a multilingual work environment.

 Pros: